 Green Business Grant

 The grant is now open for applications for businesses with a postcode registered in Glasgow.
-It will close to new applications on 30 June 2023 or when budget is fully allocated (whichever is earlier).
-All projects must be completed by 31 December 2023.
+It will close to new applications on 20 December 2024 or when budget is fully allocated (whichever is earlier).

 What can the grant be used for?